mamewotoko/podplayer/README.md

   * use opaque color
 * sort by pubdate
 * fast load
+  * pulltorefresh is not updated in incremental way?
+* cache podcast icon to disk (glide)
 * fix bugs
   * when prepare error occurs, cursor moves to next episode
     * stop playing